Enhancing Symbolic Execution of Heap-based Programs with Separation Logic for Test Input Generation: Lazy Test Input Generation

 \section{Lazy Test Input Generation}

-In this section, we present our method of test input generation based on the symbolic execution engine we depicted in the previous sections.
-The inputs of our method are a program \form{\code{prog}} in the language we defined in Section~\ref{sec.prog} and an optional precondition \form{\D_{pre}} in the form of a separation logic formula defined in Section~\ref{sec.sl}.
-The output is a set of test inputs that satisfy the precondition and often achieve high test coverage.
+In this section, we present the test input generation based on the symbolic execution engine we depicted in the previous sections.
+The inputs of our method are a program \form{\code{prog}} in the language we defined in Section~\ref{sec.prog} and a precondition \form{\D_{pre}} in the form of a separation logic formula defined in Section~\ref{sec.sl}.
+The output is a set of fully initialized test inputs that satisfy the precondition and often achieve high test coverage.
 Our method is based on lazy initialization.
-The main difference between our method and previous approaches based on lazy initialization is that we generate values of pointer-typed fields in a context-sensitive manner.
-We present the details next.
+The main difference between our method and previous approaches based on lazy initialization is that we generate values of reference variables and fields in a context-sensitive manner.

-Our symbolic execution engine starts with the following configuration: $ \form{\langle\Sigma, \sstack, pc_s,\iota_s,\D_{pre}\sigma\rangle} $ where \form{\sstack} is an initial mapping of input variables to symbolic values, and \form{\sigma} is a substitution of pointer-typed input variables to their corresponding symbolic values.
-It systematically derives the strongest postcondition of every program path (with a bound on the number of loop unfolding), by applying the symbolic operational execution rules (i.e., shown in Figure~\ref{fig.se}).
-After obtaining the strongest post-state, our symbolic execution engine invokes {\solver} to check whether or not the resultant symbolic heap is satisfiable, and in case of yes it generates a model (i.e., test input).
+Our symbolic execution engine starts with the configuration: $ \form{\langle\Sigma, \D_{pre}\sigma, \sstack_0, pc_0, \iota_0\rangle} $ where \form{\sigma} is a substitution of input variables to their corresponding symbolic values, \form{\sstack_0} is an initial mapping of input variables to symbolic values, \form{pc_0} and \form{\iota_0} denote the first value of the program counter and the first statement respectively.
+The engine systematically derives the strongest postcondition of every program path (with a bound on the number of loop unfolding), by applying the symbolic operational execution rules (i.e., shown in Fig.~\ref{fig.se}).
+After obtaining the strongest post-state, our engine invokes {\solver} to check whether or not the resultant symbolic heap is satisfiable, and generate a model if it is.
+The model is then transformed into a test input.